Report a bug

 To void initialise the elements of a dynamic array use std.array.uninitializedArray.

-Static initalizations are supplied by a list of array element values enclosed in [ ].
+An ArrayInitializer is a list of array element values enclosed in [ ].
 The values can be optionally preceded by an index and a :.
 If an index is not supplied, it is set to the previous index plus 1, or 0 if it is the first value.
+Any missing elements will be initialized to the default value of the element type.

 int[3] a = [ 1:2, 3 ]; // a[0] = 0, a[1] = 2, a[2] = 3